Windham Family Duet

 Grace Burrowes Publishing

-Windham Family Duet is part of the Republished Regencies, Windham series.
+Windham Family Duet is a novella in the Republished Regencies, Windham series.
 The full series reading order is as follows:

 - Book 3: Lady Sophie’s Christmas Wish •

 - Book 5: Lady Maggie’s Secret Scandal •